midhetfatema94/ShieldVSHydra/README.md

 Nick Fury, the executive director and the prime SHIELD member figured out that every one in SHIELD could send a SOS signal to every other SHIELD member he knew well.
 The HYDRA members could send bogus SOS messages to others to confuse others, but they could never receive a SOS message from a SHIELD member.
 Every SHIELD member would receive a SOS message ateast one other SHIELD member, who in turn would have received from another SHIELD member and so on till NickFury.
 SHIELD had a sophisticated mechanism to capture who sent a SOS signal to whom.
 Given this information, Nick needed someone to write a program that could look into this data and figure out all HYDRA members.

 #Sample Input
-Nick Fury : Tony Stark, Maria Hill, Norman Osborn
-Hulk : Tony Stark, HawkEye, Rogers
+Nick Fury : Tony Stark, Maria Hill, Norman Osborn\n Hulk : Tony Stark, HawkEye, Rogers\n
 Rogers : Thor,
 Tony Stark: Pepper Potts, Nick Fury
 Agent 13 : Agent-X, Nick Fury, Hitler